 Affiliates of UBS Securities LLC, Citigroup Global Markets Inc., Lehman Brothers Inc., Morgan Stanley & Co.
-Incorporated, Wachovia Capital Markets, LLC and RBC Capital Markets Corporation are lenders under our 364-day acquisition credit facility.
-These affiliates will receive their respective share of any repayment by us of amounts outstanding under the 364-day acquisition credit facility from the proceeds of this offering.
-In addition, affiliates of UBS Securities LLC, Citigroup Global Markets Inc., Lehman Brothers Inc., Morgan Stanley & Co.
-Incorporated, Wachovia Capital Markets, LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, RBC Capital Markets Corporation and KeyBanc Capital Markets, a Division of McDonald Investments Inc. are lenders under our multi-year revolving credit facility.
-These affiliates will also receive their respective share of any repayment by us of amounts outstanding under the multi-year revolving credit facility from the proceeds of this offering.
-Because we intend to use more than 10% of the net proceeds from this offering to reduce indebtedness owed by us to affiliates of the underwriters, this offering is being conducted in compliance with the requirements of Rule 2710(h) of the Conduct Rules of the National Association of Securities Dealers, Inc.
+Incorporated, Wachovia Capital Markets, LLC and RBC Capital Markets Corporation are lenders under our 364-day acquisition revolving credit facility.
+These affiliates will receive their respective share of any repayment by us of amounts outstanding under the 364-day acquisition revolving credit facility from the proceeds of this offering.
+Because we intend to use more than 10% of the net proceeds from this offering to reduce indebtedness owed by us to such affiliates, this offering is being conducted in compliance with the requirements of Rule 2710(h) of the Conduct Rules of the National Association of Securities Dealers, Inc.